 The kitchen is the hardest-working room in your home—and your kitchen island is at the center of it all.
 From serving as a casual gathering spot for your family to additional countertop space for meal prep—make sure your island is supported with layers of light that spotlight every role it needs to play.
 Here’s a step-by-step of what you need to know to make sure that your kitchen island gets all the light it needs.

 With clean lines and a minimalist design, our exclusive Blair Lighting Collection plays with geometric forms—and adds a light, sculptural touch to any style kitchen.
+Our Blair Glass Pendant and Blair Glass Wall Sconce emit a warm, atmospheric glow that spreads throughout the space while our Blair with solid brass cased white shades direct light downward.

 Step One: Measure Your Space

-Project Tip: Test out your measurements by hanging a piece of paper or a balloon from a string taped to the ceiling—this will help you visualize how much space the light will take up and the right distance it should be from the floor or your workspace.
+Project Tip: Test your measurements by hanging a piece of paper or a balloon from a string taped to the ceiling—this will help you visualize how much space the light will take up and the right distance it should be from the floor or your workspace.

 Bold and brilliant, our Ormandy Lighting Collection makes a statement.